-I usually find that when a recording for an instrument, an ensemble or an orchestra is made many of us are not very sure of which stereo mic technique to use or we just use the same one for everything.
+I usually think that when a recording for an instrument, an ensemble or an orchestra is made, many of us are not very sure of which stereo mic technique to use or we just use the same one for everything.
 I would like to share with you the knowledge I have about this techniques for you to experience them in your recordings.

 There are 4 basic elements to consider when choosing a technique:

 4. Distance between the source and the recording system.
 (D)

 Some of the best-known stereo recording systems come from the combination of this 4 elements (it's possible that all techniques you know are not listed here)

 There is a relationship between the position in which a virtual source appears between a pair of speakers and the difference in sound intensity (dB) for a stereo signal.
 This difference is achieved in stereo recording systems by the four elements previously discussed: polar pattern, distance and angle between the microphones and the source. (remember that for now we are always talking about stereo recording techniques)

 For example, we know that to get a virtual source to be 100% towards one of the speakers the difference must be 18dB (or 1.5 ms), 75% must be 11dB, 50% must be 6.5dB, for 25 % must be 3dB and 0dB to be completely at the center.